- Sleeps: up to 10

 Off the Sitting Room are:

 Kitchen/Breakfast & Dining Area.
-Air-conditioned, with a large central “island”, separating the Kitchen from the Breakfast/Dining Area and with, above it, racks for pots and pans.
+Air-conditioned, with a large central island, separating the Kitchen from the Breakfast/Dining Area and, above it, racks for pots and pans.

-The Kitchen has a Siemens induction cooker with 5 hobs, 2 Miele ovens, a Nespresso machine, a large toaster, weighing scales, a large fridge/freezer with ice-maker, a dishwasher, and a sink.
+The Kitchen has a Siemens induction cooker with 5 hobs, 2 Miele ovens, a Nespresso machine, a large toaster, microwave oven, weighing scales, a large fridge/freezer with ice-maker, a dishwasher, and sink.

 Breakfast/Dining Area.
 With a table seating 8, an open, wood-burning fireplace, a long north-facing window, and a door leading to the Terrace.